 - Grill until toasted about 2 minutes

-- Top ham with 1 tbsp of cheese sauce mix (both sides)
+- Top ham with 1 tablespoon of cheese sauce mix (both sides)

 - Combine two halves to make one sandwich.

-- Remove from pan and place on oven safe cooking sheet and top with 1 TBSP of sauce and place under broiler to brown ( sauce will bubble)
+- Remove from pan and place on oven safe cooking sheet and top with 1 tablespoon of sauce and place under broiler to brown ( sauce will bubble)

 - Remove and cut in half and enjoy.